oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 to the connection.

-OpenC2 Producers and Consumers connecting to an MQTT broker should initially generated a store a random client value that meets the constraints specified in [mqtt-v3.1.1](#mqtt-v311) Section 3.1.3.1, and retain that value for re-use when re-establishing a connection to that
+OpenC2 Producers and Consumers connecting to an MQTT broker should initially generate and store a random clientId value that meets the constraints specified in [mqtt-v3.1.1](#mqtt-v311) Section 3.1.3.1, and retain that value for re-use when re-establishing a connection to that